melroy89/dotfiles/linuxmint.md

 sudo apt install zram-config
 ```

 I also changed the memory used for zram by editing the `/usr/bin/init-zram-swapping` file.
 Since by default it will use 50% of my RAM, which is a lot of swap when you have 128GB of RAM.
+So I changed the formula to: `mem=$((totalmem / 6 * 1024))`.

 Optionally, you could increase the `vm.swappiness` in `/etc/sysctl.conf` to a value close or higher than 100.
 Which makes Linux to swap more aggressively.
 Linux Mint default is 60, which is fine.